 Even worse, depending on the model, fixing the catalytic converter could cost up to £4,000, if not more.

 Insulation Damages Easily

 This is specifically an issue that Mercedes users need to deal with in hot, western regions of the world.
 The heat emanating in these places affects the insulation on Benz’s harness wiring.

 The overexposure to heat causes the insulation within the Benz to crack open and, damage the engine.
 It’s hard to take precautions to protect the Mercedes when the entirety of each state is hot all year round.
 Maybe buying a Benz in a hot area is just a bad idea?!

-To its credit, Mercedes vehicles have a stronger 5-speed transmission than most vehicles.
+To its credit, Mercedes vehicles have a stronger 5-speed gearbox than most vehicles.
 But the components within it tend to have a lot of issues.
-Many users tend to report on how the 13-pin connector and the transmission’s valve body have problems that further damage the car itself.
+Many users tend to report on how the 13-pin connector and the gearbox’s valve body have problems that further damage the car itself.